 The Allan Gray Multi-Manager Moderate Portfolio is a pooled portfolio that is made available to the Allan Gray Umbrella Retirement Fund.
-This pooled portfolio is underwritten by Allan Gray Life Limited, an authorised financial services provider and a registered insurer licensed to provide life insurance products as defined in the Insurance Act 18 of 2017.
+This pooled portfolio is underwritten by Allan Gray Life Limited, a registered insurer licensed to provide life insurance products as defined in the Insurance Act 18 of 2017.
 Allan Gray Proprietary Limited (the 'Investment Manager'), an authorise financial services provider, is Allan Gray Life's appointed investment manager.